 - 301 redirects:

-You now have to create 301 redirects from the http URLs of your website to the their https version.
-It is not really useful for your website itself but rather is more for the incoming external links.
+You now have to create 301 redirects from the http URLs of your website to their https version.
+This is not so important for the site itself but rather is more for incoming external links.

 - Mixed content:

 Your URLs are now forced to show https, but you still have to check if your website content has also switched (some hosting providers migrate content automatically while others don’t).
 This is what is called “mixed content”: your URL is https, but your images, scripts, links and other elements may still refer to an http (and therefore not secure) address.
 So, you need to fix this, or your visitors’ browser will still show the not secure alert label.
 Once this is complete, you will see the secure padlock symbol in your web browser:

 Don’t forget to add your new website URL (with https) to your social media accounts!

 You’ll need to update your Google Analytics account with this https URL and create a new Google Search Console property for your new secure website.
 Don’t forget to also review your Google Ads destination URLs.